Aleatoribus/aleator.stream/README.md

 # Aleator Stream

-This is the respository for the public version of the Aleator Stream website.
+Aleator Stream is an attempt at cloud file storage and sharing with user-managed encryption that uses keys determined solely by the user on a per-upload basis.

-This is a project for Building IT Systems at RMIT University.
+This is a project for Building IT Systems at RMIT University in Semester Two of 2016.

 ##License